kikosiq/kikosikera.github.io/projects/2021_02_15_py_sea_mtp_tb.md

 - Interactive Dashboard
 - Seaborn
 - Folium
+- Matplotlib
+- Live
 - Tracking
-- Live
 - Clustering
-- Matplotlib
+- Bubbles

-summary: The following Project elaborates a Global COVID-19 tracker that includes a python data analysis, a tableau dashboard as well as an embedded live connection to trusted COVID-19 activity data.
+summary: The pandemic has forced businesses to shift real-life activities to the digital world.
+The following Project elaborates a Global COVID-19 tracker that includes a python data analysis, a tableau dashboard as well as an embedded live connection to trusted COVID-19 activity data.